How to make a complaint

 - it’s not necessary for the subject of the complaint to be aware of your identity so they can respond.

 What happens next?

-If you still feel the outcome of your grievance is unresolved, you can appeal to the University Student Ombudsman.
-You need to do this within 20 working days of the decision.
+If you’ve submitted a formal stage 3 complaint but still feel the matter is unresolved, you can request a review by the University Student Ombudsman.
+You’ll need to do this within 20 working days of receiving the outcome.

-The Ombudsman will not get involved until you've taken all reasonable steps to resolve the complaint by following the process outlined above.
+The Ombudsman will not get involved until you've taken all reasonable steps to resolve the complaint (by completing stages 1, 2 and 3).

 Stage 5: External review by the Victorian Ombudsman